lovely-libras/redux-genie/README.md

 Reads your _lamp.config.yml_ configuration file, and then recreates the store with any changes you may have made.

-_CAUTION_: You cannot change the file structure that was created when the store was generated.
+**NOTE**: You cannot change the file structure that was created when the store was generated.
 Update merely adds or removes models, actions, or thunks.

 ---